goruck/smart-zoneminder/README.md

 ![Alt text](/img/sz-blk-dia.jpg?raw=true "smart-zoneminder system architecture diagram.")

 # System Components and Installation
-The information below details each major component in the architecture, the interconnects between the other componenets and how to install them both locally and in the cloud.
+The information below details each major component in the architecture, the interconnects between the other components and how to install them both locally and in the cloud.

 ## Prerequisites